putyourlightson/craft-blitz/README.md

 > This is the Blitz v2 branch which is currently in public beta.
 For the stable version, use the v1 branch.

-The Blitz plugin provides intelligent static file caching for creating lightning-fast sites with [Craft CMS](https://craftcms.com/).
+The Blitz plugin provides intelligent full page caching (static file or in-memory) for creating lightning-fast sites with [Craft CMS](https://craftcms.com/).

 It can highly improve a site’s performance by reducing the time to first byte (TTFB).
 This reduces the load time of the site as well as the load on the server.
 Google recommends a server response time of [200ms or less](https://developers.google.com/speed/docs/insights/Server).